Eagle syndrome: Signs and symptoms

-Classic eagle syndrome is present on only one side, however, rarely, it may be present on both sides.
+Classic Eagle syndrome is present on only one side; however, it may rarely be present on both sides.

 In vascular Eagle syndrome, the elongated styloid process comes in contact with the internal carotid artery below the skull.
-In these cases, turning the head can cause compression of the artery or a tear inside the blood vessel, which restricts blood flow and can potentially lead to a transient ischemic attack (TIA) or stroke.
+In these cases, turning the head can cause compression of the artery or a tear inside the blood vessel, which restricts blood flow and can potentially lead to a transient ischemic attack or stroke.
 Sometimes, compression of the internal jugular vein can also occur and might lead to increased intracranial pressure.

 Cause

-Eagle syndrome occurs due to elongation of the styloid process or calcification of the stylohyoid ligament, potentially compressing the nearby carotid arteryor glossopharyngeal nerve.
-However, the cause of the elongation hasn’t been known clearly.
+Eagle syndrome occurs due to elongation of the styloid process or calcification of the stylohyoid ligament, potentially compressing the nearby carotid artery or glossopharyngeal nerve.
+However, the cause of the elongation hasn't been known clearly.
 It could occur spontaneously or could arise since birth.
 Usually normal stylohyoid process is 2.5–3 cm in length, if the length is longer than 3 cm, it is classified as an elongated stylohyoid process.

-There are reports of eagles syndrome been elicited after wisdom tooth removal.
+There are reports of Eagle syndrome induced by wisdom tooth removal.